 Further Research on Marmot Jackets:

 It is important to understand that TNF favors the use of DryVent technology, while Marmot prefers the Gore-Tex.
-Therefore, a lot of comparisons is influenced by these factors.
+Therefore, a lot of comparisons are influenced by these factors.

 Both the companies prefer the laminate-based construction method, which makes both of them highly durable.